caichengjun01/caichengjun01.github.io/_pages/about.md

 ## Invited talks

+- “区块链安全应用开发与隐私增强应用”, Virtual Seminar Meeting at Northwestern Polytechnical University on 18th February 2022.
 - “When Crowdsensing Meets Blockchain: Challenges, Applications, and Beyond”, Raising Star of CS Young Scholar Forum at Northwestern Polytechnical University via Tencent Meeting on 10th July 2021.
 - “When Private Search Meets Blockchains”, seminar at Monash via Zoom on 14th September 2020.
 - Paper presentations at INFOCOM'20, ICDCS'18, and ICC'17.